 This post contains links that, if you click on them and make a purchase, will earn me money.
 As an Amazon Associate, I earn from qualifying purchases. .
 Regardless, I only recommend products or services that I believe will be good for my readers.
 Thanks for helping me continue to produce great content!

 Peach Pit Jelly should probably be called Peach Peel and Pit Jelly, but Peach Pit Jelly is …well…pithier.
 Plus, for those of you who abhor food waste (and I am with you on that!) this delicious, beautiful jelly uses just about all of the lovely peach, toe to tip!
 Or peel to pit, rather.

 Normally, if I’m going to post a recipe, I like to do a lot of research on it, and know as many answers as I can to the technical questions that might pop up.
 I’ll be the first to tell you that I had very little idea what I was doing when I made this, but it turned out great just the same.
 That, in and of itself, should give some of you comfort.

-I have never made jam or jelly before.
+I, myself, had never made jam or jelly before I made Peach Pit Jelly.
 I have never canned anything.